alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 ####Setting the Environment variables using source file
 Now, you can use the `source.docker` file to source your environment variables.

-1. Switch to your terminal Window and type the following commands.
+1. Switch to your terminal Window.
-        ```
-        cd ~
-        cd  training
-        source source.docker
-        docker ps
-        ```
+2. type `source source.docker`  Note: you should be in the training folder to run this command.
+2. type `docker ps`

-2. This will show you all the containers running on your docker host.
+3. This will show you all the containers running on your docker host.
 Your docker host name is `default`.
 You should not see any containers at this time.
 We going to create containers in the next exercise.

 ### Common Docker-machine commands